On the symplectic cohomology of log Calabi-Yau surfaces: Introduction

 \section{Introduction}

-Log Calabi-Yau manifolds have a rich symplectic geometry.
-They are the subject of a mirror symmetry conjecture: in favorable situations, there is a mirror variety $U^\vee$ such that the Floer theory of $U = Y\setminus D$ is reflected in the algebraic geometry of $U^\vee$.
+Log Calabi-Yau manifolds (see Definition \ref{def:intro-log-cy} below) have a rich symplectic geometry.
+They are the subject of a mirror symmetry conjecture: if $U$ is a log Calabi-Yau manifold, then in favorable situations, there is a mirror variety $U^\vee$ such that the Floer theory of $U$ is reflected in the algebraic geometry of $U^\vee$.
 For instance, as conjectured by Gross--Hacking--Keel \cite{ghk}, one expects to find the ring of regular functions on $U^\vee$ sitting inside the symplectic cohomology of $U$.
 Furthermore, the symplectic cohomology should come with a natural basis corresponding to a collection of ``theta functions'' on $U^\vee$ \cite{ghk,gs-theta}.
 This article contains results towards this conjecture in complex dimension two.

 Symplectic cohomology is a version of Hamiltonian Floer homology that applies to open symplectic manifolds.
-In particular, given a smooth complex affine variety $U$, we can equip $U$ with an exact symplectic structure coming from a projective compactification $Y$ by an ample divisor $D$.
+In particular, given a smooth complex affine variety $U$, we can equip $U$ with an exact symplectic structure coming from a projective compactification $Y$ by an ample divisor $D$, which exists by a result of Hironaka.
 The symplectic cohomology does not depend on the choices involved \cite[\S 4b]{seidel-biased}, so we may speak of the symplectic cohomology $SH^*(U)$ of the affine variety $U$.

 Let us briefly describe the geometry that is involved in the definition of $SH^*(U)$.
 It is the the cohomology of a cochain complex $SC^*(U)$, which for an appropriate choice of Hamiltonian function, contains both the ordinary cohomology of $U$ as well as generators corresponding to periodic Reeb orbits in a contact hypersurface at infinity.
 Both the cochain complex $SC^*(U)$ and its cohomology $SH^*(U)$ are in general infinite dimensional, even in a single degree.
 The differential on the complex counts maps of cylinders into $U$ satisfying an inhomogeneous pseudo-holomorphic map equation.